twilio/twilio-video-app-android/README.md

 1. Run `twilio rtc:apps:video:delete` to delete any existing authentication servers.
 1. Run `twilio rtc:apps:video:deploy --authentication passcode` to deploy a new authentication server.

-#### App Behavior with Different Room Types

-**NOTE:** Usage charges will apply for most room types.
-See [pricing](https://www.twilio.com/video/pricing) for more information.

-After running the command [to deploy a Twilio Access Token Server](https://github.com/twilio/twilio-video-app-android#deploy-twilio-access-token-server), the room type will be returned in the command line output.
-Each room type provides a different video experience.
-More details about these room types can be found [here](https://www.twilio.com/docs/video/tutorials/understanding-video-rooms).
-The rest of this section explains how these room types affect the behavior of the video app.

-*Group* - The Group room type allows up to fifty participants to join a video room in the app.
-The Network Quality Level (NQL) indicators and dominant speaker are demonstrated with this room type.
-Also, the VP8 video codec with simulcast enabled along with a bandwidth profile are set by default in order to provide an optimal group video app experience.

-*Small Group* - The Small Group room type provides an identical group video app experience except for a smaller limit of four participants.

-*Peer-to-peer* - Although up to ten participants can join a room using the Peer-to-peer (P2P) room type, it is ideal for a one to one video experience.
-The NQL indicators, bandwidth profiles, and dominant speaker cannot be used with this room type.
-Thus, they are not demonstrated in the video app.
-Also, the VP8 video codec with simulcast disabled and 720p minimum video capturing dimensions are also set by default in order to provide an optimal one to one video app experience.
-If more than ten participants join a room with this room type, then the video app will present an error.

-*Go* - The Go room type provides a similar Peer-to-peer video app experience except for a smaller limit of two participants.
-If more than two participants join a room with this room type, then the video app will present an error.

-If the max number of participants is exceeded, then the video app will present an error for all room types.

 ### Build

 There are different product flavors for the application: